ibm-cloud-docs/containers/cs_istio.md

     ```
     {: pre}

-5. Next, you can include your apps in the [Istio service mesh](/docs/containers?topic=containers-istio-mesh#istio_sidecar) or set up visualization of your Istio mesh by [creating a secret for Kiali](/docs/containers?topic=containers-istio-health#kiali).
+5. Next, you can include your apps in the [Istio service mesh](/docs/containers?topic=containers-istio-mesh#istio_sidecar).

 <br />